AVG Antivirus 2011 (Fake) - How to remove?

 To simplity AVG antivirus 2011 removal process, I recommend downloading process explorer using this link.
 It should be used to kill the rogue.
 If the program is closed the first time, Leave the blocking window on the screen and launch the program again: it will be able to run and stop AVG Antivirus 2011 processes.
 Then use anti-malware scanners.

 Automatic AVG Antivirus 2011 (Fake) removal toolsWe might be affiliated with some of these programs.
 Full information is available in disclosure

 Manual AVG Antivirus 2011 (Fake) removal

 Important Note: Although it is possible to manually remove AVG Antivirus 2011 (Fake), such activity can permanently damage your system if any mistakes are made in the process, as advanced spyware parasites are able to automatically repair themselves if not completely removed.
 Thus, manual spyware removal is recommended for experienced users only, such as IT specialists or highly qualified system administrators.
-For other users, we recommend using Spyhunter or other malware and spyware removal applications found on 2-viruses.com.
+For other users, we recommend using Reimage or other tools found on 2-viruses.com.